-I’m not here to tell you that you shouldn’t eat hamburgers, donuts, or butter because A) I would be a big, fat hypocrite, B) I can’t tell you what to do, and C) I don’t really believe it.
-(Not that I believe that those foods should compose the bulk of someone’s diet either.)
+I'm not here to tell you that you shouldn't eat hamburgers, donuts, or butter – A) because I would be a big, fat hypocrite, B) because I can't tell you what to do, and C) because I don't really believe it.
+(Not that I believe that those foods should compose the bulk of someone's diet either.)
 Furthermore, I am not a registered dietitian or a health professional, and I do not have the qualifications to give any kind of medical advice.
 This page merely reflects my beliefs, a bit of what I have learned, and how I try to live.

 I earned a Bachelor of Science in Dietetics in 2014.
 While I loved diving into the nitty-gritty of nutritional science and research, I learned that understanding the connection between diet and health is quite complicated for several reasons.
-First of all, diet is only one component in a myriad of factors that affects people’s health.
+First of all, diet is only one of a myriad of factors that affects people’s health.
 Second, people’s bodies can vary in how they respond to the same foods: we metabolize at different rates, absorb nutrients with varying efficiency, and experience different intolerances and allergies.
 Third, and perhaps most interesting to me, is that foods are more than the sum of their individual nutrients (or at least their known nutrients).
 No combination of supplements or “nutritionally complete” manufactured foods can match a varied, balanced diet of actual foods.

 What was neat about studying dietetics was that I was able to gain a greater understanding of nutrition research and its tendency to be misconstrued by popular media while basking in the cool, levelheaded perspective of my professors, who had benefitted from decades of research.
 As it turns out, certain basic themes crop up in the literature time and time again.
 My personal health manifesto, if you will, is based on these themes, certain religious beliefs I hold, and personal philosophies I’ve fostered through reading and living.
 Below are the principles I try to follow and why.